 Try and water the soil 2 days before laying your turf as well.
 Not only will this provide water for the roots of the turf, it can also cause the prepared soil to settle which can then be raked level again just before the turf arrives.

 It’s important you have measured the area to work out how many turf rolls you need.
 You can do this by breaking your garden area up into squares or rectangles, measuring each side and multiplying each side’s length.
 Our turf rolls will cover 1m2 of your garden, so if you needed 28m2 of turf, you know you’d need to order at least 28 rolls of turf.

 Order your turf

-Our turf is cut and brought in fresh after going through a unique chilling process on their journey to us, hence the name ‘Wessex Coolfresh Turf’.
+Our turf is cut and brought in fresh after going through a unique chilling process on its journey to us, hence the name ‘Wessex Coolfresh Turf’.
 Due to its 18 month cultivatuion, our turf is well-established, thick grass that has the best chances of integrating with your soil.
-Our turf gets delivered to us every Tuesday and Thursday so you will need to order your turf by midday either Monday or Wednesday in order to collect it or have it delivered the next day.
+Our turf gets delivered to us every Tuesday and Thursday so you will need to order your turf by midday on Monday or Wednesday in order to collect it or have it delivered the next day.

 "Only order the amount of turf you can lay in a day!" - Charlie Says

 Lay your turf